 Regional Office, Barrhead –

-The next school board meeting is on Wednesday, January 24, 2018 at Dunstable School starting at 9:30 a.m.
-The public is welcome to attend.
+The next school board meeting is at the PHPS Regional Office in Barrhead on Wednesday, August 28, 2019 starting at 9:30 a.m.
+Members of the public are welcome to attend.